issa-char/python-101/README.md

 - install python and set up a development environment
 - write your first Python program ("Hello, world").
 - learn about variables, data types and basic input/output.

+### week 3-4: Control strutctures and functions
+- Explore conditional statements (if, else, elif).
+- work with loops (for and while).
+- define and call functions.
+- understand scope and lifetime of variables.